 You are required to list ALL your children on your N-400 application for naturalization.
 This includes adopted children and stepchildren, as well as all biological children.
 The form requires you to state the date and country of birth of each child, where each child currently lives, and whether you have ever failed to support them.

 Finally, you will need to prove that you are current on all child support obligations.
-If, for example, you have been taken to court and required to pay child support for children born to one person while you were married to someone else, that is also evidence of an extramarital affair.
+If, for example, you have been taken to court and required to pay child support for children born to one person while you were married to someone else, that is also clear evidence of an extramarital affair.

 If you are still married and living with the same spouse, and the affair occurred during a period of marital difficulty that you have now worked through and resolved, USCIS will probably approve your case.
 If you and your spouse were already separated and in the process of divorce at the time of the affair, your application will probably be approved.
 If you are separated due to domestic violence by your spouse, or for some other reason you did not cause (your spouse is or was incarcerated), even if you are still married, your case may be approved.